 Traumatic Brain Injuries

-Traumatic brain injuries are commonly caused when a roofer is hit in the head with a falling object, involved in an accident using heavy machinery, or when they slip and fall on the job.
+Traumatic brain injuries are commonly caused when a roofer is hit in the head with a falling object, is involved in an accident using heavy machinery, or when they slip and fall on the job.
 While some patients are able to make a full recovery, others suffer lifelong symptoms, including:

 - Memory Loss;